Deliberating in a Democracy Judicial Elections

 By Jennifer Bloom and Kate McBride

-Engage students in a Structured Academic Controversy in this lesson that focuses on developing deliberation skills using a proposed amendment to the Minnesota Constitution that would change the way Minnesota judges are elected.
-This lesson, from the Deliberating in a Democracy Minnesota (DIDMN) project, teaches deliberation skills that ensure that conflicting views can be heard, understood, and valued.
-Students will develop the ability to find solutions to important issues.
-Lesson includes a student reading on the pros and cons of judicial elections for increasing understanding of the issue.
-This is democracy in action!
+This lesson from the Deliberating in a Democracy Minnesota project teaches deliberation skills so that conflicting views can be heard, understood, and valued.
+The lesson includes a reading about the pros and cons of judicial elections for increasing understanding of the issue.

 Objectives